 Luxury Compound – If a house isn’t big enough, check out this lavish compound, it also has a pool.

-AirBnB is an excellent way to find somewhere to stay out here considering how few hotels are available.
+VRBO is an excellent way to find somewhere to stay out here considering how few hotels are available.
 If your next stop is Big Bend you may want to find a hotel between Marfa and Big Bend.
 There are some super interesting places to stay out here.
-You can also find a few some VRBO.

 Marfa is definitely one of those places that is going to continue to get better.
 The locals are using the spaces around town in interesting ways.
 For example, I saw some people walk into the laundromat.
 I decided to follow them thinking it was most likely another art installation.
 It wasn’t.
 It was their hotel room.
 Oops.